PeeBs68/pands-project/README.md

 ## 4.2.
 Histograms
 Using histograms we can plot the distribution of our data and see the frequency distributions.

 Initially we plot a total of four similar histograms, one for each variable - Petal Length, Petal Width, Sepal Length, Sepal Width.
-A typical histogram would look like a bell curve with the majprity of values falling in or around the middle of the plot to show a normal distribution.
+A typical histogram would look like a bell curve with the majority of values falling in or around the middle of the plot to show a normal distribution.
 However in our plots we can see that only the Sepal Width values show a normal distribution with the majority of values falling between 2.5 and 3.5cm.
 This matches back to the data produced earlier which showed a standard deviation of 0.43cm for Sepal Width meaning that the majority of values are close to the mean.
-The plots for the other three variables all show non symmetrical dstribution.
+The plots for the other three variables all show non symmetrical distribution.
 In particular if we look at the plot for Petal Length we can see that almost 50 flowers had a value of between 1 and 2cm with the remaining 100 data points showing a more normal distribution.
-Referring back to our summary statistics we can see that the Iris-setosa family has min and max values of 1 and 1.9cm respectively which would explain why the plot loks as it does.
+Referring back to our summary statistics we can see that the Iris-setosa family has min and max values of 1 and 1.9cm respectively which would explain why the plot looks as it does.
 The data from the other two flowers tend to show more normal plots with a lot more values appearing around the means of 4.2 and 5.6cm respectively.

 To expand on this analysis some more, we lastly generate a histogram plotting Petal Length values for all three flower types on a single plot.
 As well as showing the power of the plotting functions this also shows at a glance the frequency distribution of each flower type on a single plot.
 It's very easy to read and see how the three flower types compare against each other.
 From this we can conclude that the Petal Length for the Iris-setosa is a lot smaller than the other two flower types and the values are within a small range of between 1 and 2cm.
 While the Iris-Versicolor and Iris-Virginia have much similar values and ranges and overlap quite a bit.

 ## 4.3.
 Scatterplots
-Scatterplots can be used to indicate the relationships between two different variables and for our analysis we create two scatterplots showing the relationship between Petal Length and Petal Width and then the relationahip between Sepal Width and Sepal Length.
+Scatterplots can be used to indicate the relationships between two different variables and for our analysis we create two scatterplots showing the relationship between Petal Length and Petal Width and then the relationship between Sepal Width and Sepal Length.

 We can see a very linear progression of Petal Length and Petal Width indicating that as the Petal Length increases so does Petal Length.
 This indicates a very strong relationship between the two variables.

 However we also see that the Sepal Width and Sepal Length scatterplot is a lot less linear which indicates little or no relationship between the two variables.

 ## 4.4.
 Heatmaps
 Finally, using the features of Seaborn we plot a heatmap.
 We use this heatmap to represent the correlation (Pearson's) between the variables Petal Length, Petal Width, Sepal Length and Sepal Width.
 This shows the strength of the relationships between each variable.
-The Heatmap is colour coordinated with the darker blue squares whowing a stronge relationship and the lighter yellow squares showing a weak relationship.
+The Heatmap is colour coordinated with the darker blue squares showing a strong relationship and the lighter yellow squares showing a weak relationship.

 From the heatmap we can easily pick out which variables have a strong or a weak relationship.
 For example, we can see that there is a strong positive relationship between Petal Length and Petal Width (.96) meaning that as the Petal Length increases so does the Petal Width.